 The terrified mother exhaled as the status epilepticus attack subsided and her boy sank into a calm sleep.

-Cynthia kept her syringe on the medication tray and stood watching the child, who was still held down by his father.
+Gola kept her syringe on the medication tray and watched the child, who was still held down by his father.
 A minute later, she took the tray from the bedside cupboard and turned to leave.

 The child's mother grabbed her arm.
 "Thank you, nurse."

 "Thank you, all the same.
-You were careful.
 I’ve watched some of your colleagues.
 You love your job."

 The child's father nodded.

-Without another word, the tall and slender nurse took her pensive eyes off their faces and went to the nurses' station, where she searched for the child's file and documented what had happened.
+Without another word, the tall and slender nurse took her pensive eyes off their faces and went to the nurses' station, where she documented the incident.

 The clock on the wall opposite the table read past 2 a.m.
 She walked back into the ward, giving every sick child a vigilant look.
 Everywhere was calm.